 When installing and filling chilled water and optional hot water reheat loops, all air must be bled from the piping system.

-Chilled water lines should be insulated to prevent condensation from forming on the pipes.
+Chilled water lines should be insulated to prevent condensation from forming on the pipes if ambient dew point temperatures are higher than the fluid temperatures.

 2.7.2 Condensate Drain

 2.7.2.1 Gravity Drain